rougier/python-opengl/03-quickstart.rst

    Common OpenGL rendering primitives.

-Ok, now things are getting serious because we need to actually tell OpenGL what to do with the vertices, i.e. how to render them? what do they describe in term of geometrical primitives?
+Ok, now things are getting serious because we need to actually tell OpenGL what to do with the vertices, i.e. how to render them?
+What do they describe in term of geometrical primitives?
 This is quite an important topic since this will determines how fragments will be actually generated as illustrated on the image
 below: